Ashutosh-Tiwari-23/practiceGit/README.md

 ## git pull origin main : so this command will pull all the new changes from main to orogin

-## Importance of gitignore : to avoid commit action on certain files that are not intended to be included/commit
+## Importance of gitignore : to avoid commit action on certain files that are not intended to be included/commit.

+# So any specific files/folders that the deveoper does not want to send to the repository, those files/folders shpuld be included in gitignore

+## Branching strategy : to create replica of the main branch : git branch "branch - Name"

+# change of branch : git checkout branchName